Relaxed-System-Lab/FlashFlex/README.md

 ## Environment

-FlashFlex is well tested on docker image `nvcr.io/nvidia/pytorch:24.02-py3`, which contains `torch==2.3.0` and `flash-attn==2.4.2`, with the utilization of CUDA version 12.3.
+HexiScale is well tested on docker image `nvcr.io/nvidia/pytorch:24.02-py3`, which contains `torch==2.3.0` and `flash-attn==2.4.2`, with the utilization of CUDA version 12.3.
 It would be easy to build the environment by the provided `Dockerfile`.

-## Asymmetric Parallel Group Support in FlashFlex
+## Asymmetric Parallel Group Support in HexiScale

 ### Parallelisms